-This step of our gratitude meditation script may seem a little strange at first, but it is very important part of the practice.
+This step might seem a little strange at first.
+However, it is particularly important.
 You want to bring to mind people you struggle to get along with.
-Then bring to mind one thing for which you are grateful for them.
-And again, repeat the gratitude mantra, “I am grateful to have you in my life.”
+Then bring to mind one reason why you are grateful for them.
+And again, repeat the mantra, “I am grateful to have you in my life.”

 This might sound tricky, so I will give an example.
 I am not particularly grateful for my neighbours, who spend half the day shouting at one another.
-However, I am very grateful that they are always polite and friendly to me.
-So I meditate on that.
+However, I am grateful that they are always polite and friendly to me.
+So, I meditate on that.
 This makes me feel more grateful for them, and more tolerant of their shortcomings.

 You do this using the same process as before.
 Think of one thing about yourself that makes you truly grateful to be the person you are.
-Now say the gratitude mantra, “I am grateful for myself.”
-And again, take a moment to meditate on the emotion of gratitude.
+Now say the mantra, “I am grateful for myself.”
+And again, take a moment to meditate on the emotion of thankfulness.

 Self-gratitude is incredibly important.
 It helps to increase self-esteem and to improve self-love, which is vital for overall wellbeing.

 Now that we have meditated on gratitude for people, we want to finish by being grateful for nature.
 If you’re like me, you probably think nature is the most precious thing in the world.
-So it won’t be hard to feel grateful for nature!
+So, it won’t be hard to feel grateful for nature!

-One by one, bring to mind the various aspects of nature that make you feel grateful.
+Bring to mind the various aspects of nature that make you feel grateful.
 Perhaps it’s blue skies, or tall trees, or the sound of birdsong, or the feeling of damp grass on your bare feet.
 Bring those things to mind, and each time you bring something to mind, repeat the mantra, “I am grateful to have this in my life.”

 8: Finish with the breath